 Personal Development at The Lancaster Academy

-Your child will be continuing their work in their Personal Development -PSHE lessons this term which includes Votes for Schools please ensure they log on for these.
-We would also like to share with you on a monthly basis a calendar of things you and they can do (please take into account covid restrcitions to ensure your family are compliant with lock down rules and everyone is safe if you choose an activity) to support personal well being from the site Action for Happiness.
+Your child will be continuing their work in their Personal Development -PSHE lessons this term which includes Votes for Schools please ensure they log on for these. would also like to share with you on a monthly basis a calendar of things you and they can do (please take into account covid restrcitions to ensure your family are compliant with lock down rules and everyone is safe if you choose an activity) to support personal well-being from the site Action for Happiness.

 Please make sure you attend your PSHE lessons in week two where we will continue to work thorugh personal development information and cover votes for schools.
-There is also a calendar of things you can do in January to support your well-being if you want to take part, but make sure that you do not do anything to break lockdown rules or put you or anyone else in danger of covid 19.
+There is also a calendar of things you can do each month to support your well-being if you want to take part, but make sure that you do not do anything to break lockdown rules or put you or anyone else in danger of covid 19.